Aashmeet/ml-end-to-end-workshop/README.md

 This is so the pre-processing steps can be reused during inference for real-time requests using the SparkML Serving container that Amazon SageMaker provides.
 Finally, we will deploy the pre-processing, inference, and post-processing steps in an inference pipeline and will execute these steps for each real-time inference request.

+Execute the steps in the notebook to set up the S3 bucket and download the required dataset as per the instructions .

+Once complete , you will create a Glue job to execute the steps .

 ## Machine Learning